-With the completion of the 2,100MHz spectrum auction in December 2014, the uncertainty of renewing the spectrum was cleared.
-On the basis of strong group operating cash flow and a healthy balance sheet, the Board raised the dividend payout ratio to 75% of net profit.
-A final dividend of 33 cents per share is proposed, making full year dividend at 60 cents per share, an increase of 94% compared to last year.
+Due to the improvement in the Group's quality of earnings, strong operating cash flow and healthy balance sheet, the Board declares a final dividend of 33 cents per share, making full year dividend at 60 cents per share, representing an effective dividend payout ratio of 80%.
 Shareholders have the option to receive new and fully paid shares in lieu of cash under a scrip dividend scheme.
+In view of the stable service business, strong operating cashflows and declining CAPEX, the Board intends, barring unforeseen circumstances, to keep the absolute full year FY17 dividend per share unchanged.